Mallinckrodt: Revealing Earnings Call

 My Interpretation

 The company's goal is ensure that no single product represents more than one-third of total EBITDA.
-For the quarter-ended September 2016 Acthar was 37% of total revenue, up from 36% in the year earlier period.
+For the quarter-ended September 2016, Acthar was 37% of total revenue, up from 36% in the year earlier period.
 The company's total EBITDA margin was 41% during the quarter.
-Assuming Acthar's margins were on par with the rest of the company's then the drug likely represented more than a third of total EBITDA.
+Assuming Acthar's margins were on par with the rest of the company's, then the drug likely represented more than a third of total EBITDA.

-If acquisitions slow and revenue from Specialty Generics continues to decline then Acthar's dominance will likely amplify.
+If acquisitions slow and revenue from Specialty Generics continues to decline, then Acthar's dominance will likely amplify.
 MNK is even more of a risky investment given that Acthar is under attack.
 Citron's Andrew Left has claimed the drug is ineffective and over 60% of its sales is derived from Medicare/Medicaid.
 Congress has called out Turing Pharmaceuticals and Valeant (NYSE:VRX), amongst others, for acquiring companies with the sole purpose of hiking prices.

 Mallinckrodt On M&A